inkarkat/vim-ShowTrailingWhitespace/README.md

 You can also define a quick mapping to toggle the highlighting (here, locally;
 for global toggling use ShowTrailingWhitespace#Toggle(1):

+    nnoremap <silent> <Leader>t$ :<C-u>call ShowTrailingWhitespace#Toggle(0)<Bar>
+    \ echo (ShowTrailingWhitespace#IsSet() ?
-    nnoremap <silent> <Leader>t$ :<C-u>call ShowTrailingWhitespace#Toggle(0)<Bar>echo (ShowTrailingWhitespace#IsSet() ?
-'Show trailing whitespace' : 'Not showing trailing whitespace')<CR>
+    \   'Show trailing whitespace' :
+    \   'Not showing trailing whitespace')<CR>

+For some filetypes, trailing whitespace is part of the syntax or even mandatory.
+To disable the plugin for a filetype, put the following in a file named e.g. ftplugin/{filetype}\_ShowTrailingWhitespace.vim:

+    if ShowTrailingWhitespace#IsSet()
+        call ShowTrailingWhitespace#Set(0,0)
+    endif

+The plugin already ships with some common exceptions; you can submit yours, too!

-For some filetypes, in certain places, trailing whitespace is part of the syntax or even mandatory.
-If you don't want to be bothered by these showing up as false positives, you can augment the regular expression so that these places do not match.
-The ShowTrailingWhitespace#SetLocalExtraPattern() function takes a regular expression that is prepended to the pattern for the trailing whitespace ('\s\+\%#\@<!$' in insert mode, '\s\+$' otherwise).
-For a certain filetype, this is best set in a file
+Some filetypes need trailing whitespace only in certain places.
+If you don't want to be bothered by these showing up as false positives, you may be able to augment the regular expression so that these places do not match.
+The ShowTrailingWhitespace#SetLocalExtraPattern() function takes a regular expression that is prepended to the pattern for the trailing whitespace ('\\s\\+\\%#\\@&lt;!$' in insert mode, '\\s\\+$' otherwise).
+For a certain filetype, this is best set in a file ftplugin/{filetype}\_ShowTrailingWhitespace.vim.
-    ftplugin/{filetype}_ShowTrailingWhitespace.vim

 INTEGRATION
 ------------------------------------------------------------------------------